Hazelcast Jet adds distributed java.util.stream support for Hazelcast

 This is why Jet distinguishes between the standard java.util.stream

-collectors and the Jet-specific Reducer
+collectors and the Jet-specific Reducers.
+A Reducer puts the data

 into a distributed data structure and knows how to leverage its native